dormantleopard7/lwwip-stream-monitoring-data-project/README.md

-I would also like to thank Eli Arao for inspiring the project, Ian Schooley and Lisa Keith for supervising the project, and Laura Dean for offering a UX designer's perspective on the project and its possibilities.
+I would also like to thank Eli Arao for inspiring the project, Ian Schooley and Lisa Keith for supervising the project, and Laura Dean for offering a UX designer's perspective on the project and its possibilities throughout.